Central $L$-values of newforms and local polynomials: Introduction and statement of results

+This construction inevitably led to a new phenomenon, which these authors named {\it locally harmonic Maass forms}.
+The idea is that they have the same basic features as harmonic Maass forms, but they have jump discontinuities on hyperbolic geodesics dictated by the quadratic forms of a given discriminant.
 Similar local discontinuities have also been discovered by Hövel \cite{hoevel} in weight $0$, and by Zagier, as he related in private conversations with the third author.
 These functions of Bringmann, Kane, and Kohnen led to another derivation of modular properties of special modular integrals of Duke--Imamo\={g}lu--T\'{o}th \cite{DIT}.
 By investigating a speculation of Duke-Imamo\={g}lu-T\'{o}th in a follow-up paper \cite{duimto10}*{(16)}, similar functions with local discontinuities are the result of analytically continuing Parson's \cite{parson} modular integral in weight $2$ \cites{mo1, mat23} as well as of completing those to modular objects (``local cusp forms'') in even weights $2 < k \equiv 2 \pmod{4}$ \cite{mo2}.
-Recently, Bringmann and the second author \cite{brimo1} extended the picture by constructing forms with continuously, but not differentially removable singularities, and the first two authors \cite{mamo} constructed a family of vector-valued local Maass forms along the lines of H\"ovel.
+Recently, Bringmann and the second author \cite{brimo1} extended the picture by constructing forms with continuously, but not differentially removable singularities, and the first two authors \cites{mamo, mamo2} constructed a family of vector-valued local Maass forms along the lines of H\"ovel.